gregorias/gregorias.github.io/_posts/2023-12-29-parsing-recipe-pattern.markdown

   field parsers.
 - We have the process of **cooking**.
 Cooking translates a **recipe** into the desired parser of a record.
-What makes the **cooking** process special is that it may take into account row parsing details, e.g., that fields need to be separated by a comma (e.g., for CSV cooking) or that records need to be surrounded by braces (for JSON parser cooking).
+What makes the **cooking** process special is that it takes into account row parsing details, e.g., that fields need to be separated by a comma (e.g., for CSV cooking) or that records need to be surrounded by braces (for JSON parser cooking).